 Why travel to Havana?

-The thing is, other than the beaches such as Varadero which are more-or-less like any beach in the world, the island – and particularly lively, must-see Havana – is still got one foot delightfully in the past, with 50 year-old Chevies cruising the pot-holed streets, elegantly ramshackle buildings, empty highways, locals puffing on grand cigars, totally rubbish TV and internet but lots of face-to-face conversation – just like the old days!
+The thing is, other than the beaches such as Varadero which are more-or-less like any beach in the world, the island – and particularly lively, must-see Havana – has still got one foot delightfully in the past, with 50 year-old Chevies cruising the pot-holed streets, elegantly ramshackle buildings, empty highways, locals puffing on grand cigars, totally rubbish TV and internet but lots of face-to-face conversation – just like the old days!

 A classic taxi in a Havana backstreet.
 Photo by Aniol